-Before I jump into a bummer of a story about Christmas, I first want to say that I’ve had thirty someodd great Christmases.
-I have fond memories of celebrating the holiday as a child surrounded by a mountain of toys, which is of course the primary reason for those ten and under to celebrate Christmas.
-I remember Christmas as a late teen and young adult, when I discovered that the magic of the holiday wasn’t in the material things but in spending time with family and friends.
-My experience came full circle about 8 years ago when my first child was born, and I got to witness him (and later, his two siblings) light up at the very thought of the holiday season.
+Before I jump into a bummer of a story about my worst holiday season, I first want to say that I’ve had many, many great Christmases.
+I have fond memories of celebrating the holiday as a child surrounded by a mountain of toys, which is of course the primary reason for a kid to celebrate Christmas.
+I remember later as a young adult when I discovered that the magic of the holiday wasn’t in the material things but in spending time with family and friends.
+My experience came full circle 17 years ago when my eldest child was born, and I got to witness him (and later, his two siblings) light up at the very thought of the holiday season.

 I’m a very fortunate guy.
-I’ve had more happy Christmas memories than most people on this big rock, and I try to remember every day that I won the genetic lottery by having been born to a loving family in a nation where we have the freedom to celebrate (or abstain from) the Christmas holiday.
+I’ve had more happy holiday memories than a lot of people on this big rock, and I try to remember every day that I won the genetic lottery by having been born to a loving family in a nation where we have the freedom to celebrate (or abstain from) the holidays.
 However, there was one Christmas many years ago that I’ll remember for all the wrong reasons.
 It was my worst Christmas ever, and I hope its tragedy is never surpassed.

 It was December of 1980.
 Texas had just come through the worst summer on record, with something like 70 straight days of triple-digit temperatures.
-I had just turned 8 years old a few months earlier; in fact, I was the same age that my oldest son is now.
-My brother, almost two years younger than me, and I were part of a fractured family; our parents had divorced years earlier and had separately moved on to other relationships.
-As a result, my brother and I lived with my maternal grandmother (a fact that will come into play momentarily).
+I was just an elementary schooler then, younger than any of my kids is today.
+My younger brother and I were part of a fractured family; our parents had divorced years earlier and had separately moved on to other relationships.
+As a result, my brother and I lived with my maternal grandmother, a living situation that factored heavily into the outcome of this story.

 Like all kids of that age, we were totally awash in the spirit of Christmas, which is to say, we were ready for the toys!
-If I remember correctly, I was hoping for a Simon Says, a toy that would execute a flashing color sequence for the user to repeat.
-We were gearing up for 3 different Christmas celebrations – a big gathering with my dad’s entire family on Christmas eve, another event with most of my mom’s family, and a smaller celebration with just my mom, her boyfriend, my grandmother, and my brother and me.
+That year I was wishing for a Simon Says and a camera of my own.
+My brother and I were gearing up for 3 different celebrations: a big gathering with my dad’s entire family on Christmas eve, another event with most of my mom’s family, and a smaller celebration with just my mom, her boyfriend, my grandmother, my brother and me.

+Mom was in accident?
 I couldn’t quite comprehend it at the time.
 When you’re 8 years old, your parents are indestructible, and going into the hospital is something that old people do just before they die.
-My grandmother left, leaving us in the care of another relative who had come over.
 I knew things were out of order, but I didn’t realize just how bad it was.

 What I wasn’t told that night was that my mom’s home had literally exploded a few hours earlier.
 Apparently, a slow leak had allowed gas to build up, and without warning the place erupted into an enormous fireball, consuming the entire upper residence of the garage apartment.
 My mom and her boyfriend Tony were still awake at the time, but the ferocity of the explosion and their burns temporarily trapped them in the living room.